Better Law School Grades Require Better Prep.

 3. Finally, evaluate the effectiveness of your study and exam prep strategy in light of your exam performance.
 You can't keep doing the same thing and expect better results.
 And working “harder” is seldom the solution.

-The fact is that most students have no exam prep strategy.
+The truth is that few students have a well-informed exam prep strategy.
 That’s stone cold crazy.
 The stakes are high and the challenges unique.
-What was your strategy last semester?
-Was it specifically designed for Law School exams?
+How did you prep for exams last semester?
+Were your efforts specifically designed for Law School exams?
 Did it work well?

 Let’s be honest.
-Most law students do not enter exams with the skills needed for success.
-All the enthusiasm, motivation, and hard work means little if they don’t understand the “self-taught” nature of the Law School experience or learn meaningful information and time management skills.
-For these students, their fate is sealed before they even begin exams.
+All the enthusiasm, motivation, and hard work means little if you don’t understand the “self-taught” nature of Law School or learn meaningful information and time management skills.
+For those students, their fate is sealed before they even begin exams.

 Law School exam success is easily within reach, but only if you understand the challenge and adopt a smart study and exam prep strategy.
 That strategy must help you learn the law and produce a “lawyerly” analysis – all within difficult time constraints and in the style expected by professors.